in this issue

 Climate Bill Dies in U.S. Senate

-Proponents of the Climate Security Act of 2008 sponsored by Senators Joseph Lieberman (I., CT) and John Warner (R., VA) failed to garner enough votes to shut down debate on the bill, effectively killing the bill’s prospects for passing the Senate this session.
+Proponents of the Climate Security Act sponsored by senators Joseph Lieberman (I., CT) and John Warner (R., VA) failed to garner enough votes to halt debate on the bill, effectively killing its prospects for passing the Senate before President Bush’s term expires.
 The bill would have established a cap-and-trade program to reduce U.S. greenhouse gas emissions 20% by 2020, and nearly 70% by 2050.
-Sponsors of the bill needed 60 votes to shut down debate in the Senate but only 48 voted to pass the bill.
-ACC and other industry groups opposed the bill.
-ACC says...
+The bill needed 60 votes to shut down Republicans’ procedural opposition to the bill, but it only received 48.
+McConnell: A long read.
+Attempts to move the...

 This information is only available to Chemical Week subscribers.

 Here's why you should be: